sentheta/SC1015-Project/README.md

 4) Gradient boosting regressor

 ### Visualisation
-We also created a very cool map of Sinagpore which is interactive
+We also created an interactive map of Sinagpore

 ### Libraries used
 1) Pandas